YSayaovong/YSayaovong/README.md

 ---

-## 🛠️ Mechanical Design Specialist | Aspiring Data Engineer
+## 🛠️ Mechanical Design Specialist

 Experienced Mechanical Designer with nearly 5 years of expertise in transformer design and drafting using Creo 8.0.
 Proven track record in delivering accurate, efficient designs and collaborating with cross-functional teams.
 Actively pursuing opportunities to expand technical versatility in data engineering and machine learning to integrate automation and data-driven engineering solutions.